vijaybirru/documentation/tutorials/3-tier-app.rst

 Objective
 ^^^^^^^^^
 This tutorial is designed to guide you through the steps required to deploy a cloud agnostic 3-Tier Web Application using Scalr.
-This web application will leverage Scalr Orchestration to dynamically configure machines with a “cloud native” approach.
+This web application will leverage Scalr Orchestration to dynamically configure machines with a cloud native approach.
 Any cloud may be used for this exercise, but we recommend the use of a public cloud (AWS, Azure, or GCE) and Ubuntu 16.04 instances to complete this setup.

 Application Overview
 ^^^^^^^^^^^^^^^^^^^^